ascender1729/iris-flower-classification-2024/README.md

 # Iris Flower Classification Analysis

-The Iris Flower Classification Analysis is a machine learning project that explores and analyzes the famous Iris flower dataset.
-This project implements a K-Nearest Neighbors (KNN) classifier to predict the species of Iris flowers based on features like sepal length, sepal width, petal length, and petal width.
+The Iris Flower Classification Analysis is a comprehensive machine learning project that leverages the Iris dataset along with its Bezdek's variant to predict Iris species using the K-Nearest Neighbors (KNN) algorithm.
+This project includes enhanced data handling, visualization, and model evaluation techniques.

 ## Table of Contents